blomqvist/thesis/planning/planning_eng.md

 ##Methods
-Together with our mentor at The company, we will go through the existing documentation and software in order to invent a new model.
+Together with our mentor at The company, we will go through the existing documentation and software to invent a new model.
 We need to conduct a detailed analysis of how the current options are handled.
-We will also investigate the system architecture, especially the CAN protocol.
-When all the requirements and and details has been worked out, we may start the development of a prototype.
+We will also investigate the architecture, especially the CAN protocol.
+When all the requirements and details has been worked out, we may start the development of a prototype.
 This work will be documented thoroughly.

 ##Delimitations
-The time will not be sufficient to develop a full scale version of the options handling.
+The time will not be enough to develop a full scale version of the options handling.
 With respect to that, we have chosen to spend most of the time developing a working architecture, and a prototype.
 The prototype will be written with flexibility in mind.
 This meaning it will be written in such way